I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb_header.md

 Available in Windows 8.
 For information about formatting an URB for a close-stream request, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh450846">How to Open and Close Static Streams in a USB Bulk Endpoint</a>.

-`Length`

-Specifies the length, in bytes, of the URB.
-For URB requests that use data structures other than <b>_URB_HEADER</b>, this member must be set to the length of the entire URB request structure, not the _URB_HEADER size.

 `Status`

 Contains a USBD_STATUS_<i>XXX</i> code on return from the host controller driver.